claus-e-andersen/clanLattice/README.md

 The use of panel functions in Lattice plots means that it is easy to present specific modelling results or other supplementary information within each panel.

-An important function in the clanLattice package is txtplot() which enables production of automated measurement reports consisting of both text, tables with dataframe output and lattice plots.
+An important function in the clanLattice package is txtplot() which enables production of automated measurement reports consisting of a combination of graphical plots, text, and tables with dataframe output.
 The system enables detailed formatting (e.g. number of significant digits) of numerical output in tables as required in technical reports.